carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 4. Run test in both places ( server and client):
    "test": "npm run test --prefix server && npm run test --prefix client"

+5. We copy the .gitignore file from the client into the server

 # Lesson 13.
 Run React in production

 https://academy.zerotomastery.io/courses/1206554/lectures/31903128